kaue/next-atlasboard/README.md

 ``atlasboard new mywallboard``

-# Running atlasboard
+# Running your wallboard

 ## Using the global atlasboard module:

 ``atlasboard start``

-with a predefined port:
+With a predefined port:

 ``atlasboard start 3000``